Health

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology May 06, 2022 • 7 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Sep 10, 2024 • 7 min

 Cold sores, also known as fever blisters, are caused by the herpes simplex virus, usually herpes simplex virus type 1 (HSV-1).
-Nearly half of Americans between the ages of 14 and 49 have this virus, but only around 20% to 40% of people who have HSV-1 get cold sores.
+Nearly 50% to 80% of American adults have this virus, but only about 20% to 40% of people who have HSV-1 get cold sores.

 Once you have the virus, it stays in your body permanently, and it can cause a cold sore at any time during your life.
 Some people with HSV-1 rarely get cold sores, while others may get them often.

-Cold sores occur in known stages, but the duration of each stage, and of the cold sore itself, can vary.
-A cold sore typically lasts for one to two weeks.
+Cold sores typically occur in stages, but the duration of each stage and the severity of cold sore symptoms can vary.
+A cold sore typically lasts for one to three weeks.
 Although you may not know how long a particular cold sore or its stages will last, understanding what the stages are and what to do at each stage can help you reduce the severity, duration and discomfort of the sore.

 How do cold sores start?

-As soon as you feel this sensation, consider applying a cold sore cream containing docosanol, acyclovir or penciclovir.
-These antiviral creams help reduce the severity and shorten the healing time of the cold sore.
-The sooner you apply it, the better it will work.
+As soon as you feel this sensation, consider applying a cold sore cream containing docosanol, acyclovir or other antiviral medication.
+These antiviral creams may help reduce the severity and shorten the healing time of the cold sore.
+The sooner you apply it, the better it can work.

 The blistering stage